kristianmandrup/cypher-query/Readme.md

 }
 ```

-The `QueryBuilder` must further be configured with a `strategyMap` instance that implement `IStrategyMap` and which contains a map of the factory methods to create each type of strategy for the chainable builder DSL methods.
+The `Strategy` instance used by the builder must be configured with a `strategyMap` instance that implement `IStrategyMap` and which contains a map of the factory methods to create each type of strategy for the chainable builder DSL methods.

 This makes the strategy completely configurable and composable, so that you can override, customize and extend with a strategy to fit your particular needs.